 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Saigon Union of Trading Co-operatives's score of 20 is higher than 61% of the industry.
+Saigon Union of Trading Co-operatives's score of 15 is lower than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Saigon Union of Trading Co-operatives is not committed to any reduction initiatives we track.
+Saigon Union of Trading Co-operatives is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.